-Most programs require a secondary application.
-A student must submit the secondary application directly to the host university after nomination.
+All Freeman partner institutions require students to submit a secondary application.
+A student must submit the secondary application directly to the host university after nomination, and what is required by each host institution can vary widely.
 The secondary application will be due by a date determined by the host university and may require some of the same documents Freeman requires.
 It is up to you to understand the requirements and submit the secondary application by the deadline.

-Registration Process
+Tulane Registration Process

-At your normally scheduled registration time during the semester prior to study abroad, you will register for a study abroad placeholder course that maintains your enrollment at Tulane University during your term abroad.
-You must clear any holds on your account before you can register.
+At your normally scheduled registration time during the semester prior to study abroad, you will be registered for a study abroad placeholder course that maintains your enrollment at Tulane University during your term abroad.
+You must clear any holds on your account before registration.
 Neither the Registrar nor Freeman are responsible for following up on delayed registrations due to holds.
 Students participating in a Freeman exchange program must register for the placeholder course prior to departure.
 You cannot participate in an exchange program if you have not registered.